RaynardGerraldo/nokiaWA/README.md

 Then:

-1. Enter your `/securelogin` username and password (input appears in terminal only once).
-2. Go to `/login`, scan the QR code.
+1. Go to `/login`, scan the QR code.
-3. Go to `/chats`, click a contact.
+2. Go to `/chats`, click a contact.
-4. Start reading and sending messages!
+3. Start reading and sending messages!

 ---